provegard/NSpecInNUnit/README.md

 A repo to demonstrate running NSpec examples in a NUnit test suite.

-Its current purpose is to help demonstrate this issue: https://github.com/mattflo/NSpec/issues/114
+One purpose is to help demonstrate this issue: https://github.com/mattflo/NSpec/issues/114

+## Limitations

+* Only works with NUnit 2
+* All examples are run together.
+Running a single test (e.g. via ReSharper) only affects the test reporting.

 ## License